Hours and Admission

 A ride on the Sun Shuttle is $2 per person, per ride.
 For the most immediate service to request a ride, download the "Ride Circuit" App from the App Store or Google Play.
 For those with a more flexible schedule, you may also wave down the nearest Sun Shuttle fleet driver or head to a designated shuttle stop.

 Hollywood Beach and Broadwalk

 Visit the award-winning Hollywood Beach and its world-famous Broadwalk.
-This brick-paved thoroughfare stretches nearly two-and-a-half miles along the Atlantic and features over 50 restaurants, over 30 boutiques and shops, three oceanfront resorts, nearly 30 Superior Small Lodging hotels and three oceanfront parks.
+This brick-paved thoroughfare stretches nearly two-and-a-half miles along the Atlantic and features a huge amount of restaurants, boutiques and shops, three oceanfront resorts, and a number of Superior Small Lodging hotels and three oceanfront parks.
 It was named one of America’s Best Beach Boardwalks by Travel + Leisure magazine!